Skip to main content

 The sticker component is a floating component placed on top of the canvas with a bit of overlap, adding some effect to the widget.

 Tip!
-Remove the background color of the sticker and add an image instead, that way you can have any shape you want!
+Remove the background color and text in the sticker, and add a background image instead, that way you can have any shape or image you want!

 Bullet List

-The bullet list component allows you to list arguments or contents to support your campaign.
+The bullet list component allows you to list arguments or content to support your campaign.
 Add more items in the menu on the right-hand side, and upload any icon of your choosing.

 Button

 The regular button (or just "button") is used for redirecting your visitor somewhere, either within your webpage or outside.
-It can also be used to switch between the different states in the campaign.
-Buttons can have cool animations, to make them wiggle or color-swipe on hoover for instance.
+It can also be used to switch between the different states in the campaign, close the campaign, or execute scripts.
+Buttons can have cool animations, to make them wiggle or color-swipe on hover, for instance.

 Iframe

-Upload any link to the iframe component to have Triggerbee render the content from that iframe into your campaign.
+Add any link to the iframe component to have Triggerbee render the content from that website into your campaign.
 Perfect for adding videos to your campaign!

 Form components